-Over the last 12 years, our Big Bath Sleep-Out has brought together thousands of individuals all willing to make a difference.
+Over the last 13 years, our Big Bath Sleep-Out has brought together thousands of individuals all willing to make a difference.
 This year you can be one of them.
 By taking part in this year’s Sleep-Out, you’ll make a huge impact to the lives of very vulnerable people by helping us to provide essential shelter, care and support to rebuild their lives.

-- £10,000 could pay for 15 women with experience of domestic abuse to access a 12-week educative group programme where they can learn about the dynamics of abuse and the impact it has on themselves and their children, so that they can exit their abusive situation and avoid abusive relationships in future.
+£10,000 could pay for 15 women with experience of domestic abuse to access a 12-week educative group programme so that they can exit their abusive situation and avoid abusive relationships in future.

-Taking on the Big Bath Sleep-Out is a challenge.
-Luckily there are lots of ways you can collect your sponsorship and maximise how much you raise.
+Taking on the Big Bath Sleep-Out is a challenge, luckily there are lots of ways you can collect your sponsorship and maximise how much you raise.
 The Julian House fundraising pack gives you tips and ideas to spark your creativity.
 Here are some additional tips to help:

 Think big.
 It’s a great way to motivate yourself and encourage your supporters.
 When you’re close to your target, why not raise the bar?
 It’ll keep the sponsorship rolling in.